Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-The description lacks when-to-use/when-not-to-use context, leaving the agent without criteria for selecting this tool over siblings.
+No guidance is provided on when to use this tool versus alternatives.
+The description lacks any context about use cases, prerequisites, or exclusions, leaving the agent to infer usage from the tool name alone.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.